showcase-msga/showcase/README.md

 ### Pushing Updates to Already-Installed NUCs

 Re-run the install command on each NUC.
 It overwrites all files with the latest from GitHub and recreates the scheduled task.

-There is no bulk update mechanism.
-Each NUC must be updated individually via remote access.
+There is no bulk update mechanism — each NUC must be updated individually via remote access.

 ---